moledoc/statch/README.md

 ## Usage

-trak ACTION [LABEL]
+trak ACTION [LABEL] [COMMENT]

 ## ACTION

 start

 ```
 Starts new trak (time tracking).
 By default label 'all' is used.
 If any trak is opened at the time of starting a new trak, then the previous trak is closed.
 After starting a new trak, the last 5 (including started) traks are printed.
 ```

 end